 We did not go to Anne Frank House

 We visited The Dutch Resistance Museum.
-For this one, I will invite you to read this post from the very new blog “Flo’s History.”
+For this one, I will invite you to read this link to the very new blog “Flo’s History.”
 My son is sharing his love for History here and tells better than I would do about this fascinating place, quite underrated I believe.
 There were very few people, and the visit was thorough about the subject.
 It also happens to be near ARTIS Zoo.
 A perfect place after spending some time inside, or for the ones of your group who are not so interested in WWII History.
 The first part of the park is free to access; there are a cafe and a huge birds house.
 Further, we were lucky to discover something astonishing.
 On that all white snowy day a very remarkable pink area: the little lake was home to flamingos.
 It was magic.